 Please click here for a timeline of the University of Minnesota School of Public Health.

 Dr. Bashar Bakdash arrived at the University of Minnesota in 1974 and held a dual appointment in the School of Dentistry and the School of Public Health.
-(His dual appointment ended with the closure of the public health program in the Dental School in 1992.)
 In 1988, Dr. Bakdash became director of the Division of Periodontology.
 At the time of his interview, Dr. Bakdash was serving as interim Associate Dean for Academic Affairs in addition to his position as professor and director of the Division of Periodontology.

-Edith Leyasmeyer received her PhD in Hospital and Health Care Administration from the University of Minnesota in 1968.
+Edith Leyasmeyer received her Ph.D. in Hospital and Health Care Administration from the University of Minnesota in 1968.
 She joined the faculty of the School of Public Health in 1971.
-From 1972-81, she worked in the Area Health Education Center at the University of Minnesota, first as the Associate Director then as Director.
-In 1980, she joined the Dean's office in the School of Public Health, working as the Interim Dean, Associate Dean and Executive Officer, and Dean (starting in 1996).
+From 1972 to 1981, she worked in the Area Health Education Center at the University, first as the associate director and then as director.
+In 1980, she joined the dean's office in the School of Public Health, working as the Interim Dean, Associate Dean and Executive Officer, and Dean (starting in 1996).
 She retired in 2001.

-Robert Veninga earned a baccalaureate, Masters, and Ph.D. from the University of Minnesota during the 1960s and early 1970s.
-In 1969, he joined the faculty of the School of Public Health (SPH) at the University of Minnesota, serving as an assistant dean from 1972 to 1976, and as associate dean and executive officer of the SPH from 1976-1980.
-From 1985-87, he was division head of Health Management and Policy.
+Robert Veninga earned a baccalaureate, masters, and Ph.D. from the University of Minnesota during the 1960s and early 1970s.
+In 1969, he joined the faculty of the School of Public Health at the University of Minnesota, serving as an assistant dean from 1972 to 1976, and as associate dean and executive officer of the School from 1976 to 1980.
+From 1985 to 87, he was division head of Health Management and Policy.

 Vernon Weckwerth completed his undergraduate and graduate work at the University of Minnesota.
-He earned his B.S. in 1954 in Mathematics and Education while in the Air Force ROTC.
-He earned his M.S. in 1956 in Biostatistics and Mathematics, and his Ph.D. in 1963 in Biostatistics and Public Health.
-While working on his Ph.D., from 1958 to 1959, Weckwerth taught Biostatistics in the School of Public Health and also worked in Chicago as the head of the Department of Research and Statistics of the AHA and as Assistant Director of Hospital Research and the Educational Trust.
 Weckwerth returned to the University of Minnesota as a summer program administrator and lecturer.
-Because of his experiences in Chicago, he became a professor of hospital administration in the School of Public Health in 1964.
+He became a professor of hospital administration in the School of Public Health in 1964.
 During his tenure, he began the Independent Study Program, tailored as an executive training program particularly for rural administrators.
 In that same year, Weckwerth became a coordinator for the Office of Continuing Hospital and Health Care Education.
 In 1969, he also became a professor in the Department of Family Practice, which he launched.
 He formally retired in 2009, but continues to do work with the University.